itristenx/nova-universe/README.md

 ### Activation Page
 1. Navigate to `cueit-activate`.
 2. Run `npm install` to install dependencies.
+The activation page now reuses the Tailwind/DaisyUI setup from the admin app, so the same design system will be installed.
 3. Create a `.env` file with `VITE_API_URL`.
 4. Start the dev server with `npm run dev` and open the page to activate kiosks.